NxPKG/khulnasoft-docs/content/cache/concepts/cache-control.md

 # Origin Cache Control

-Set `Cache-Control` headers to tell Cloudflare how to handle content from the origin.
+Set `Cache-Control` headers to tell Khulnasoft how to handle content from the origin.

 When a user sends an HTTP request, the user’s request URL is matched against a [list of cacheable file extensions](/cache/concepts/default-cache-behavior/#default-cached-file-extensions).
-If the request matches an extension on this list, Cloudflare serves the resource from cache if it is present.
-If the content is stale in Cloudflare’s cache, Cloudflare attempts to revalidate the content with the origin before serving the response to the client.
+If the request matches an extension on this list, Khulnasoft serves the resource from cache if it is present.
+If the content is stale in Khulnasoft’s cache, Khulnasoft attempts to revalidate the content with the origin before serving the response to the client.

-In the response, Cloudflare first examines its caches in multiple network locations for content.
-If the resource is not present in the cache, Cloudflare requests the resource from your origin web server to fill the cache.
+In the response, Khulnasoft first examines its caches in multiple network locations for content.
+If the resource is not present in the cache, Khulnasoft requests the resource from your origin web server to fill the cache.
 The response is then sent to the client who initiated the request.

-At this point, Cloudflare’s cache logic examines the HTTP response received from your origin server.
-Based on how Cloudflare interprets request headers, the response is either deemed cacheable and written to disk for use with the next request for the same resource, or the request is deemed un-cacheable which means the next request misses the cache and repeats this flow.
+At this point, Khulnasoft’s cache logic examines the HTTP response received from your origin server.
+Based on how Khulnasoft interprets request headers, the response is either deemed cacheable and written to disk for use with the next request for the same resource, or the request is deemed un-cacheable which means the next request misses the cache and repeats this flow.

 ## Cache-control directives